Generalization Analysis of Message Passing Neural Networks on Large Random Graphs

 \end{definition}

-The message and the update function in Definition \ref{def:MPNN} are often given by MLPs.
-As written in (\ref{eq:gMPNN}), the message passing mechanism is also based on an \emph{aggregation scheme}, i.e, a permutation invariant function aggregating node features.
+The message and the update function in Definition \ref{def:MPNN} are often defined as multi-layer-perceptrons (MLPs).
+In a MPNNs, messages are sent between nodes and aggregated.
+An \emph{aggregation scheme} is a permutation invariant function that takes the collection of features in the edges of each node and computes a new nodes feature.
 In this paper, we consider MPNNs with \emph{mean aggregation}.
-Then, a gMPNN processes graph signals by realizing a MPNN on the graph.
+Then, a gMPNN processes graph signals by realizing a MPNN on the graph as follows.

-\begin{definition} Let $G=(V,W)$ be a weighted graph and $\Theta$ be a MPNN, as defined in Definition \ref{def:MPNN}.
+\begin{definition} Let $G=(V,\mathbf{W})$ be a weighted graph and $\Theta$ be a MPNN, as defined in Definition \ref{def:MPNN}.
 For each $t \in \{ 1, \ldots, T \}$, we define the \emph{gMPNN} $\Theta^{(t)}_G$ as the mapping that maps input graph signals $\mathbf{f}=\mathbf{f}^{(0)}\in \mathbb{R}^{N\times F_0}$ to the features in the $t$-th layer by

 where $\mathbf{f}^{(t)}\in\mathbb{R}^{N\times F_t}$ are defined sequentially by